sogaiu/janet-pcg-random/README.md

 ## Footnotes

 [1] IIUC, Janet's numbers don't allow specification of all 64-bit
-    integers in a straight-forward manner, so 2 32-bit integers are used to fake it.
+    integers in a straight-forward manner, so a pair of non-negative 32-bit integers are used to fake it.
 The first is used for the high order 32 bits and the second is used for the low order 32 bits.